TheMangoMamba/metasploitable-vsftpd/metasploitable_vsftpd_full_writeup.md

 ## 🧠 Lessons Learned

+### 🛡️ Impact and Remediation

+This vulnerability allows for full system compromise, leading to unauthorized access to sensitive data and the ability to pivot to other systems within a network.
+To mitigate this, it is crucial to upgrade vsftpd to a patched version, implement proper network segmentation, and regularly patch systems.

 - Manual exploitation teaches protocol-level logic and networking fundamentals
 - Metasploit drastically simplifies the process but understanding the logic behind it is crucial
 - Proper network configuration (e.g., NAT vs Host-Only) is critical